The Smallest Hearing Aids Available Today

 These days, hearing aids are smaller and sleeker than ever.
 Gone are the days of the giant beige earpieces that sit heavily on the ear.
-Today’s hearing aids are tiny devices that can reside deeply inside the ear and are virtually invisible to others.
+Today’s hearing aids are tiny devices that can reside deep inside the ear and are virtually invisible to others.

-Tiny Hearing Aid Styles
+The Top Two Tiny Hearing Aid Styles

 The smallest types of hearing aid designs are devices that sit inside the ear canal, called completely-in-canal (CIC) or mini CIC hearing aids.
 A CIC hearing aid is molded to fit inside your ear canal.

 Some ITE aids fill the entire shell, while other fill only the lower half.
 While these devices are not quite as hidden as CIC hearing aids, the ITE models are also very small and hard to see.

 The Future of Tiny Hearing Aids

-Scientists are working to develop hearing aids that are fully implanted in a wearer’s ear, and uses the body’s own energy to stay continually charged.
-Another technology that is in a clinical trial stage is the ear-lens, a device that is mounted on the eardrum and users laser signals to amplify and clarify sound.
+Scientists are working to develop hearing aids that are fully implanted in a wearer’s ear and use the body’s own energy to stay continually charged.
+Another technology that is in the clinical trial stage is the ear-lens, a device that is mounted on the eardrum and users laser signals to amplify and clarify sound.